 Irio (the word simply means “food” in the local Kikuyu language) is a traditional side dish.
 There are many variations, but it’s typically a mix of mashed potatoes, peas, corn, and spinach, served with nyama choma (grilled meat).
 Ask the chef at one of your camps to show you how to make it.

 Drop by Nairobi Java House, with locations all over the city.
 Coffee doesn’t get any fresher than this!
 The Kenyan beans are spicy and rich, the Ethiopian blends lighter with citrus notes.
 And don’t forget to have a mandazi (doughnut).

-We can arrange for you to visit a Maasai elder’s home on the escarpment overlooking the Masai Mara; meet his family (three wives and 21 children at last count), and learn about the ceremonies he went through to become a warrior; how he lives today; and the many changes he’s seen in the last 40 years, affecting the culture, the wildlife, even the climate.
-Depending on the day of the week, he will take you to the local cattle market, where he’s known as a tough negotiator.
+Linda can arrange for you to visit a Maasai elder’s home on the escarpment overlooking the Masai Mara; meet his family (three wives and 21 children at last count), and learn about the ceremonies he participated in to become a warrior, how he lives today, and the many changes he’s seen in the last 60 years affecting the culture, the wildlife, and the climate.
+Depending on the day of the week, he may take you to the local cattle market, where he’s known as a tough negotiator.